Verbal Abuse (band): Reformation with original vocalist Nicki Sicki (2004–present)

 In 2004, Nicki Sicki, after having completed his legal obligations, decided to form a new lineup of Verbal Abuse in Houston with Ed Loco on guitar, his teenage son Ed Loco Jr. on drums and Nick Nobody on bass.
 This version of the band toured the east coast and played numerous west coast shows as well, including headlining the 2005 BOB Fest in Oakland.
-Bubba Dennis was added as a second guitarist at the beginning of the tour but was quickly relieved of duty due to substance abuse issues.
+Bubba Dennis was added as a second guitarist at the beginning of the tour but was relieved of duty due to substance abuse issues.
 Ed Jr. quit the band during the tour to finish high school and was immediately replaced by drummer Geza Szent-Galy, formerly of Paul Baloff's post-Exodus project, Piranha.
 Upon completion of the tour, Verbal Abuse relocated to Oakland and were slated to record a cover of a song by the band Aggression to be released on a compilation album entitled Taking Out a Little Aggression.
 The Texas based members Ed Loco and Nick Nobody returned to Houston, and guitarist Greg Grimple and bassist Dave Chavez were brought in as session musicians to play on the recording, which was eventually released on July 24, 2007 on the Dr. Strange label.
 Soon after, Nick Nobody returned to California, but Dave Chavez asserted his position in Verbal Abuse as the permanent bassist although he had not been asked to officially rejoin the band.
 Even so, Nick conceded and Dave did assume the permanent position.
 Andy Schuman then returned to Verbal Abuse on guitar but soon left again and was replaced by Jess Aaron.
 Over the next few years the band's guitarist position changed hands several times with stints by Sean Sutton, Greg Elliot, Luke Skeels and a reappearance of Ed Loco.

 In 2014, guitarist "Sick" Scott Stanton of the bands Necrosic, Glob and Mummification joined Verbal Abuse and played his first show with them alongside guitarist Ed Loco in a special one-off concert with this two-guitar lineup.
 The show was Ed Loco's final performance with the group.
 Upon Ed's departure, Sick Scott assumed full time guitar duty and is currently the band's only guitarist.
 As of 2022 this newest version of Verbal Abuse is still performing regularly, their set generally consisting of classic material from the Just An American Band LP, new material written by the current lineup, and a few songs by Nicki Sicki's various prior bands including Legionnaire's Disease, Sick Pleasure, Afterbirth and Humungus.
-The current version of Verbal Abuse does not play any of the material which was recorded with former vocalist Scotty Wilkins.
+The current version of Verbal Abuse does not play any of the material recorded with former vocalist Scotty Wilkins.
 The group is in the process of preparing new material to be recorded for an upcoming full-length record, which will be the first album with original vocalist Nicki Sicki since the band's debut LP was recorded in 1983.